Public Defense Attorney

 Special note regarding COVID-19

-DPD is following Public Health and CDC guidance regarding social distancing.
+DPD is following Public Health and CDC guidance in regard to social distancing.
 Interviews for this position will be conducted remotely.
-Successful candidates may be required to telecommute and appear in court, the jail, or other areas as directed during the County's pandemic response.
+Successful candidates may be required to telecommute and come into the office on a periodic basis; frequency will vary based on business and operational needs.

 Interested individuals should submit an online King County application (all blanks must be filled out and may not direct the reader to reference to an attached resume or other document.
 Answers that say "see resume" will be considered as incomplete), cover letter (no more than two pages) summarizing how you meet the experience, qualifications, knowledge, and skills for the job, resume, and a short, self-authored writing sample (in .doc, .docx. or .pdf format).
 You can find the online application at the following address: https://www.kingcounty.gov/audience/employees/careers.aspx.